socnetv/app/docs/roadmaps/roadmap_ws9_graph_exploration.md

 #31 is a long-standing user request for general undo on canvas operations.

 * **Filter-level undo** ✔ — implemented via the `m_visibilityHistory` snapshot stack; every non-destructive filter can be undone via "Restore All" or arbitrary chip removal (×).
-* **Structural edit undo** (add/delete nodes, attribute mutations, weight changes) — requires a proper `QUndoStack` across the full Graph mutation API; WS3-level concern, deferred post-3.6 (see WS9 Debt).
+* **Structural edit undo** (add/delete nodes, attribute mutations, weight changes) — not yet built.
+Previously described here as a "WS3-level concern" gated on WS3's domain model; that dependency was investigated (2026-07-30) and found false — see `roadmap_ws3_architecture_performance.md`'s "History" section.
+Tracked as its own workstream: [WS13](roadmap_ws13_undo_redo.md), which starts from the `m_visibilityHistory` pattern above as precedent.

 ### Temporal Data (#222)